readthedocs/readthedocs.org/docs/development/design/embed-api.rst

 Embed APIv3
 ===========

-The Embed API allows to embed content from documentation pages in other sites.
+The Embed API allows users to embed content from documentation pages in other sites.
-It has been treated as an *experimental* feature without public documentation or real applications, but recently it started to be used widely (mainly because we created a Sphinx extension).
+It has been treated as an *experimental* feature without public documentation or real applications, but recently it started to be used widely (mainly because we created the ``hoverxref`` Sphinx extension).

 The main goal of this document is to design a new version of the Embed API to be more user friendly, make it more stable over time, support embedding content from pages not hosted at Read the Docs,